open-telemetry/opamp-spec/README.md

 enum Flags {
     FlagsUnspecified = 0;

-    // DataForAgentFlags is a bit mask.
+    // Flags is a bit mask.
 Values below define individual bits.

     // The server asks the agent to report effective config.
 This bit MUST NOT be
     // set if the Agent indicated it cannot report effective config by setting